vijaylondhe/DevOps-Projects/Project-10:Use-Ansible-to-Deploy-WebApplication-Stack/README.md

 #### 4.8 Create Playbook for RabbitMQ

-- Create playbook file `rabbitmq.yml`
+- Create playbook file `rabbitmq.yml` inside the the `provision-stack` directory.
 - This playbook includes
   - Install Erlang repository package using `apt` module
   - Add an Erlang solution public key using `apt_key` module